 Requirements specific to the MS Project program are given below.
 These requirements are in addition to the general MS in CS Requirements.
 Requirements specific to the MS Project program do not apply to the MS Thesis program.

 The MS Project itself is completed during a single semester.
-Before that semester, the student completes and turns in a Project Proposal for CS 698R form.
+Before that semester, the student completes and turns in a 698R Proposal Form.
 During the semester, the student and completes CS 698R.
 At the end of the semester, the student presents the project to a faculty committee.

 By the end of the 3rd semester, find a mentor who agrees to work with you on a project.
 The project may be initiated by you (the student) or the mentor.